Advice for people renting privately

 - available furnished, unfurnished and even part furnished

-- it is easy to end the tenancy if you decide to move
+- it's easy to end the tenancy if you decide to move

-- it is important that you check you can afford the rent
+- it's important that you check you can afford the rent

 - be safe - take a friend with you when you go to view if possible